-Varicocele is an inflammation of the spermatic cord veins that drain the testicles.
+A varicocele is an inflammation of the spermatic cord veins that drains the testicles.
 They become curved and elongated.
 The blood vessels that irrigate the testicle have their origin in the abdomen and as they descend, they form the spermatic cord.
 The blood vessels’ flow is controlled by a series of valves that prevent the blood reflux.
 This reflux rises the testicles temperature and has a negative impact on spermatogenesis, which is the process of sperm formation.

-15% of males and 40% of males with infertility suffer from varicocele.
+A varicocele is the cause of infertility in about 15% and 40% of males with infertility issues.
 It’s more likely to happen in the left testicle.
 An exhaustive medical and reproductive history must be included and a physical test, and two sperm analysis performed, when examining an infertile male with varicocele.

 The man must be offered the treatment when he wishes to have children and meets the following conditions:

 - His female partner is fertile or if infertile, it must be easily solvable.

 - Documented male infertility

 - The man must have one or more sperm analysis with normal parameters.